Jane Austen in popular culture: Latin America

-In Mexico, where Smith asked a group of local women in Puerto Vallarta if the plot of Sense and Sensibility had any relevance in modern Mexico, she was told by one woman: "No, the book's really relevant...Things then, in her country, are just the same way here and now.
+In Mexico, where Smith asked a group of local women in Puerto Vallarta if the plot of Sense and Sensibility had any relevance in modern Mexico, she was told by one woman: "The book's really relevant...Things then, in her country, are just the same way here and now.
 Look at Willoughby, taking advantage of women.
 Men here do that all the time.
 And Marianne, marrying more for the sake of being married than for being in love.
 Women are here are afraid to be single.
 It is very hard".
-In Ecuador, Smith discovered that Ecuadoran men all detested the character of Mr. Darcy with one man telling her Darcy deserved "Es de matarlo a palos" ("to be beaten to death with a stick") while Ecuadoran women were much more fond of the character, saying he did not deserved to be beaten to death with a stick as their menfolk were insisting upon.
+In Ecuador, Smith discovered that Ecuadoran men all detested the character of Mr. Darcy with one man telling her Darcy deserved "Es de matarlo a palos" ("to be beaten to death with a stick") while Ecuadoran women were much more fond of the character, saying he did not deserved such a fate their menfolk.
 The Ecuadorans tended to regard Austen as more of a fantasy writer, describing life in Regency England that was simply inconceivable in modern Ecuador, with one reader of Pride and Prejudice telling Smith that none of the characters from that book would last a day in Guayaquil.

 As a character

 Film and television

 In 2007, Anne Hathaway starred as Austen in Becoming Jane.
-Based on the biography Becoming Jane Austen by Jon Hunter Spence, the film focuses on Jane Austen's early life, her development as an author, and the posited romantic relationship with Thomas Langlois Lefroy (James McAvoy).
+Based on the biography Becoming Jane Austen by Jon Hunter Spence, the film focuses on Austen's early life, her development as an author, and the posited romantic relationship with Thomas Langlois Lefroy (James McAvoy).

 Miss Austen Regrets, a television film starring Olivia Williams as Jane Austen, was released in the same year.
-Based on Austen's surviving letters, the semi-biographical television movie focused on the last few years of Jane Austen's life as she looked back on her life and loves and helped her favourite niece, Fanny Knight (Imogen Poots), find a husband.
+Based on Austen's surviving letters, the semi-biographical television movie focused on the last few years of her life as she looked back on her life and loves and helped her favourite niece, Fanny Knight (Imogen Poots), find a husband.

-The Real Jane Austen featuring Gillian Kearney as Jane, with John Standing and Phyllis Logan as her parents, produced and directed for BBC One by Nicky Pattison in 2002, was a dramatised biography.
+The Real Jane Austen, a dramatised biography starring Gillian Kearney as Jane Austen, with John Standing and Phyllis Logan as her parents, was produced and directed for BBC One by Nicky Pattison in 2002.

 In 2025, Miss Austen appeared on PBS as a four-part series with Patsy Ferran playing the role of Jane Austen.

 Theatre

-Dear Jane, written by Eleanor Holmes Hinkley and staged in 1922 at the National Theatre, Cambridge, Massachusetts by The 47 Club was a full-length dramatised biography of Austen in the form of "an idealization of Jane Austen's early life [as] a romantic comedy".
+Dear Jane, written by Eleanor Holmes Hinkley and staged in 1922 at the National Theatre, Cambridge, Massachusetts by The 47 Club was a full-length dramatised biography in the form of "an idealization of Jane Austen's early life [as] a romantic comedy".
 The work was produced again at the Civic Repertory Theatre, New York, in 1932.

 JANE, the musical debuted in June 2006 at the Artrix Theatre, Bromsgrove, England.
-It is a West-End style musical theatre production based on the life of Jane Austen.
-The musical, directed by Geetika Lizardi, focuses on Austen as a modern heroine, a woman who chose art and integrity over the security of a loveless marriage.
+The West-End style musical, directed by Geetika Lizardi, focuses on Austen as a modern heroine, a woman who chose art and integrity over the security of a loveless marriage.